 As a young furniture maker, Gabriel Viardot caught the orientalist bug while captivated by exhibits of furniture in the "Chinese-Japanese" genre on display at the Universal Exposition of 1867.
 He set up a workshop to produce furniture in this style, including heavily lacquered cabinets with elaborate inlays and panels originating in the Orient, as well as beds (including "opium beds"), chairs, and mirrors.
 All except the mirrors look very Chinese or Japanese to us, including the dragons ornamenting the furniture.

-Coming back to our mirror and the others we have sold, we would never have guessed their relationship to Viardot's Chinese-Japanese furniture because the dragons do not appear Eastern.
+Coming back to our mirror and the others we have sold, we would never have guessed their relationship to Viardot's Chinese-Japanese furniture because the dragons do not display oriental characteristics.
 They resemble more closely the gargoyles and ornamentation on Gothic Revival and Renaissance Revival architecture and furniture such as the griffins on cabinets 5183A and 5183B, and the basilisks on cabinet 5216.

 Dragons have a long and rich history in European art and folklore where they lurk about in caves and emerge to menace knights such as St. George along with young princesses the knights are sworn to protect.
 Slaying the dragon took on heroic and ominous overtones associated with protecting the innocent but also recognizing and banishing one's own demons.
 It celebrated the triumph of good over evil, but not without a gory struggle.